BioinfoMachineLearning/DIPS-Plus/README.md

-We split the (tar.gz) archive into eight separate parts with 'split -b 4096M interim_external_feats_dips.tar.gz "interim_external_feats_dips.tar.gz.part"' to upload it to Zenodo, so to recover the original archive:
+We split the (tar.gz) archive into eight separate parts with 'split -b 4096M interim_external_feats_dips.tar.gz "interim_external_feats_dips.tar.gz.part"' to upload it to the dataset's primary Zenodo record, so to recover the original archive:

 ```bash
 # Reassemble external features archive with 'cat'